 - Monarchpalooza! - Cycle thru an interactive display of stations in which you can explore every stage of the Monarchs.
 BTG docents will lead guided discovery at each stop.
 The experience culminates in a 10x20 tent filled with monarchs - immersive learning at it's best.
 This program is biennial.

 - Mushroom Sandwiches - Let BTG serve you a complete lunch for $10.
 Make a 'bee-line' to stop by Smith Wilkes Hall and enjoy this legendary meal and music of the Dixie Lake Siders band.
-Mushroom Sandwiches are only offered once every two years - and they will sell out!
+Mushroom Sandwiches are only offered once every two years - a BTG classic!

-BECOME A BTG LIFE MEMBER and join with as we continue to preserve and enhance this lovely place that is Chautauqua.
-Our century of conservation, education, and service has succeeded with the support of thousands of members and generous donors.
+BECOME A BTG LIFE MEMBER and help us preserve and enhance this lovely place that is Chautauqua.
+Our century+ of conservation, education, and service has succeeded with the support of thousands of members and generous donors.
 Life membership and the biennial house tour are our sources of fund raising.

-BTG has made significant contributions toward the creation and maintenance of the Institution's public gardens, the upkeep of our 94+ year old Smith Wilkes Hall, and the planting of hundreds of trees.
+BTG has made significant contributions toward the creation and maintenance of the Institution's public gardens, the upkeep of our 94+ year old Smith Wilkes Hall, and the planting of hundreds of trees throughout the grounds.
+This year BTG reveals the Arboretum after a three year restoration project returning it to its original purpose as an Outdoor Nature Classroom.
 To learn more about the history of Bird, Tree, and Garden Club, scroll thru our website.
-Send us an email email@example.com with any questions or suggestions.
-The complete 2018 program guide will be posted May 2018.
+Send us an email firstname.lastname@example.org with any questions or suggestions.
+The complete 2018 program guide will be posted in June 2018.